dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

   <strong>This post has been updated.</strong> This post has recently been updated to Polymer 2.
 Polymer 3 looks to be released soon and we hope to follow up with another article that covers it.
 </div>

 **TL;DR:** [Google Polymer](https://www.polymer-project.org) is a library that provides syntactic sugar and polyfills for building elements and applications with [web components](http://webcomponents.org/).
 We'll build a web app using Polymer and its CLI, call an external API, and add authentication with [JSON Web Tokens](http://jwt.io).
-The full code is available at [this GitHub repo](https://github.com/auth0-blog/polymer2-with-jwt-api).
+The full code is available from [this GitHub repo](https://github.com/auth0-blog/polymer2-with-jwt-api).

 ## What Are Web Components?